vladtrebukhov/foodtruckrest/README.md

 2. Refactoring and adding proper responses (not undefined/empty objects)
 3. Wrapper class for entry point at ApiGateway
 4. I don't work in node and never used express, so learn more about these tools.
 5. More robust unit testing each method.
-I am used to testing with Jasmine pre-configured in Angular, could not figure out proper boilerplate that is already configured with the Angular CLI.
-FoodTruckService methods are not recognized in the `spec` file causing tests to not run.
-Logic should still be sound however.
+I am used to testing with Jasmine pre-configured in Angular with TestBed and chose to spend time solving the problem rather than battleing with boilerplate code for unit tests.
+FoodTruckService class methods are not recognized in the `spec` file causing tests to fail.
 6. Unit test API gateway.